STAY LIT. SUBSCRIBE TO OUR NEWSLETTER.

 Vegetative vs Generative Growth

-When a plant puts most of its energy into producing leaves, and not much into flower formation, the plant is considered to be in vegetative growth.
+When a plant puts most of its energy into producing leaves and not much into flower formation, it is considered to be in vegetative growth.
 When a plant is focused on the development of flowers, it is considered to be in generative growth.

-To maintain proper plant balance, at any point in the life cycle, the plant is either focusing on leaf and stem growth or flower production.
-If your plants are not in balance they will ultimately suffer from lower yields due to less than optimal vegetative conditions.
-Crop steering allows the cultivator to accurately nudge the plants between the two stages to optimize their hormonal response and plant balance.
+To maintain proper plant balance, the plant focuses on leaf and stem growth or flower production at any point in the life cycle.
+If your plants are not balanced, they will ultimately suffer from lower yields due to less-than-optimal vegetative conditions.
+Crop steering allows the cultivator to nudge the plants between the two stages accurately to optimize their hormonal response and plant balance.

 When and How to Use Crop Steering

-Crop steering can be done at any stage of growth to accomplish specific goals a grower might have.
+Crop steering can be done at any growth stage to accomplish a grower’s specific goals.
 In the last few years, crop steering techniques have really taken off at indoor cultivation facilities.
-Growers have been exploring a mix of vegetive and generative steering throughout the cannabis flowering cycle to maintain plant balance.
+Growers have been exploring a mix of vegetative and generative steering throughout the cannabis flowering cycle to maintain plant balance.

 Growers use generative steering to initiate the flowering cycle with the change in photoperiod.
 Once flowers have set, and after around the first defoliation, they will switch to a vegetative strategy to keep the plant healthy and increase the bulking of flowers.